 Wade

-Hi Ashley, thanks for the planter idea.
+Hi Katie, thanks for the planter idea.
 I built one like and it looks great.
 However, I am wondering what type of pot you put In It.
 I was looking for a 10x14 rectangular pot to fit down In The planter but can’t seem to find one.
 Any suggestions?

 Sage